arielseidman/K-Means_Clustering/Plants_nb.md

 ![](unnamed-chunk-5-1.png)

-The plot indicates that the data set does not have two clusters that are very separated, as it appears more like a single group of points divided into two pieces rather than distinct, isolated clusters.
+The plot indicates that the data set does not contain two clearly distinct clusters, as it looks more like a single group of points split into two parts rather than distinct, isolated clusters.

 ### Probability Matrix